 Is childhood obesity an epidemic?
-Should we be worried for our children?
+Should we be worried?
 And what does the future look like?
-Dietitian and leading public health expert Dr Frankie Phillips speaks out…
+Leading public health expert Dr Frankie Phillips speaks out…

 Child obesity is sometimes referred to as a modern-day epidemic.
-This is unsurprising, given that it is now regarded by the World Health Organisation (WHO) as one of the most serious global public health challenges of the 21st century.
+This is unsurprising, given that it's now regarded by the World Health Organisation (WHO) as one of the most serious global public health challenges of the 21st century.

-Obesity in children is defined as a child having a body mass index (BMI) over the 95th centile on child growth charts, this measurement takes into account height, age and sex.
-Although there is debate about the best way to define child obesity.
-Nevertheless, national child growth statistics show that the numbers are a major concern.
+Obesity in children is defined as a child having a body mass index (BMI) over the 95th percentile on child growth charts – this measurement takes into account height, age and sex.
+Although there is some debate about the best way to define child obesity, national child growth statistics show that the numbers are a major concern.

 Is childhood obesity on the rise?

-Formal national records have been kept in the UK since 1995, and these now show that 19% of 10-11 year olds are obese.
-Figures suggest that the numbers may have started to level off, but remain alarmingly high.
-Even among younger children, the rates of obesity are shocking, with one in ten Reception-age children (children aged four to five years old) classed as obese.
+Formal national records have been kept in the UK since 1995, and these now show that one in five 10-11 year olds is obese.
+Figures suggest that the numbers may have started to level off, but they remain alarmingly high.
+Even among younger children, the rates of obesity are shocking, with one in ten Reception-age children (aged four to five years old) classed as obese.
 If overweight children are also included, which is defined as a BMI at or above the 85th percentile, the figures show that around one in three children are overweight or obese – that’s over four million children.
 Research suggests that if this is left untreated, up to 85% of these children will become obese as adults.

 Why is child obesity on the rise?